PubInv/PubInv/documents/How to Control a High-Power Ray Gun with an Arduino.md

 1. Get a Ray Gun (RG).
 2. Decide how to power the RG.
 Batteries are portable.
 Up to 30A and 60V can be powered with the Fairchild Semiconductor FQP30N06L for $0.95, as explained in a bildr.org (tutorial)[http://bildr.org/2012/03/rfp30n06le-arduino/].
 3. Get an N4001 diode to use as a flyback diode, since yoru RG might produce a back voltage.
+(TBD: I need to check if this is really a well-rated diode for this circuit.)
 4. Build the circuit:

 Wear your safety goggles when cutting wire or soldering.
 Remember, use Red wires for power, Black for ground, and other colors for everything else.
+I like Green for important signal wires.

 5. Test your ability to fire by applying 5V to the green wire.
 6. Choose a sensor, such as a Hidden Hostile ExtraTerrestrial Probability Detector.
 If an HHETPD is hard to source,